Steve Bannon Ran Up Huge Legal Bills and Stiffed His Lawyers

 “The tragedy here is the judge said he expects it to be reversed on appeal.
 Highly unusual,” one source said.

-The legal team’s reluctance to pour any more time or effort into the fight is evident by the lack of activity on the appellate case in the District of Columbia.
-Although the appeal was filed on Nov.
-12, Bannon’s lawyers have yet to file a single legal brief making their case.
-Even the DOJ is getting squirrely.
-Prosecutors in December asked appellate judges to set up strict deadlines to speed things up.
-While Schoen initially argued that his side was waiting for a single court hearing’s transcription to get typed up, his team got it in late January—and the case still lingers without an argument filed.
-Instead, Schoen has merely informed the court that he “will be arguing counsel in the case.”
+The legal team’s reluctance to pour any more time or effort into the fight is evident by the lack of activity on their part in the appellate case in the District of Columbia.
+Schoen appears to be proceeding alone with the appeal, which was filed on Nov.
+12 but has yet to move forward.

 Notably, his co-counsel Corcoran hasn’t been filing documents.